George Luks: Early life and career

+Cartoonist

-"Luks's experience as a Press artist-reporter proved seminal to his career, not so much for the work he accomplished as for the lifelong friends he acquired."
+In 1893, Luks returned to Philadelphia, where he eventually found work as an illustrator for the Philadelphia Press.
+As Robert L. Gambone writes, "Luks's experience as a Press artist-reporter proved seminal to his career, not so much for the work he accomplished as for the lifelong friends he acquired."
 Working at that newspaper, he met John Sloan, William Glackens, and Everett Shinn.
-These men would gather for weekly meetings, ribaldly social as well as intellectual, at the studio of Robert Henri, a talented painter several years their senior.
+These men would gather for weekly meetings, ribaldly social as well as intellectual, at the studio of Robert Henri, a painter several years their senior.
 Henri encouraged his younger friends to read Whitman, Emerson, Zola, and Ibsen as well as William Morris Hunt's Talks on Art and George Moore's Modern Painting.
 Chafing under the limitations of the Genteel Tradition, he wanted them to consider the need for a new style of painting that would speak more to their own time and experience.
 Henri was a persuasive advocate for the vigorous depiction of ordinary life; he believed American painters needed to shun genteel subjects and academic polish and to learn to paint more rapidly.
 In Luks, he had a ready listener but also a man who was never going to be comfortable in the role of acolyte.

-In 1896, Luks moved to New York City and began work as an artist for Joseph Pulitzer's New York World, where one of his assignments was to draw the popular Hogan's Alley comic-strip series.
-Luks began drawing the Yellow Kid after its creator, Richard F. Outcault, departed the World for W. R. Hearst's New York Journal.
+In 1896, Luks moved to New York City and began work as an artist for Joseph Pulitzer's New York World, where one of his assignments was to draw the popular Hogan's Alley comic strip series (featuring the Yellow Kid).
+Luks began drawing the Yellow Kid after its creator, Richard F. Outcault, departed the World for William Randolph Hearst's New York Journal.

 During his time as an illustrator there, he lived with William Glackens.
 Along with Everett Shinn and Robert Henri, Glackens encouraged Luks to spend more time on his serious painting.
 What ensued were several productive years in which Luks painted some of the most vigorous examples of what would be called "Ashcan art."